MicrosoftDocs/VBA-Docs/api/Office.CustomXMLNode.HasChildNodes.md

 ## Remarks

-This method will always return  **False** when **CustomXMLNode** isn't of node type **msoCustomXMLNodeElement**.
+This method will always return **False** when **CustomXMLNode** isn't of node type **[msoCustomXMLNodeElement](office.msocustomxmlnodetype.md)**.

 ## Example

-The following example demonstrates using various methods to add custom XML parts, select parts and nodes with different criteria, append child subtrees, tests whether the subtree was successfully added, and delete parts and nodes.
+The following example demonstrates using various methods to add custom XML parts, select parts and nodes with different criteria, append child subtrees, test whether the subtree was successfully added, and delete parts and nodes.

 ```vb